Player piano: 1900–1910

 Votey advertised the Pianola widely, making unprecedented use of full-page color advertisements.
-It was sold initially for $250.
-Other, cheaper makes were launched.
+It was sold initially for $250, and then other, cheaper makes were launched.
 A standard 65-note format evolved, with 11+1/4 in rolls and holes spaced 6 to the inch, although several player manufacturers used their own form of roll incompatible with other makes.

 By 1903, the Aeolian Company had more than 9,000 roll titles in their catalog, adding 200 titles per month.
-Many companies' catalogs ran to thousands of rolls, mainly consisting of light, religious or classical music.
-Ragtime music did feature, but not commonly.
+Many companies' catalogs ran to thousands of rolls, mainly consisting of light, religious, or classical music.
+Ragtime music also featured.

-Melville Clark, introduced two key features to the player piano, the full-scale roll which could play every note on the piano keyboard, and the internal player as standard.
+Melville Clark introduced two important features to the player piano: the full-scale roll which could play every note on the piano keyboard, and the internal player as standard.

 By the end of the decade, the piano player device and the 65-note format became obsolete.
-This caused issues for many small manufacturers, who had spent their capital on setting up 65-note player operations, and the result was rapid consolidation in the industry.
+This caused problems for many small manufacturers, who had already invested in 65-note player operations, ultimately resulting in rapid consolidation in the industry.

-A new full-scale roll format, playing all 88 notes, was agreed at an industry conference in Buffalo, New York in 1908, the so-called Buffalo Convention.
+A new, full-scale roll format, playing all 88 notes, was agreed at an industry conference in Buffalo, New York in 1908 at the so-called Buffalo Convention.
 This kept the 111/4-inch roll, but now had smaller holes spaced at 9 to the inch.
-This meant that any player could now play any make of roll.
-This consensus was key to avoiding a costly format war, which plagued almost every other form of entertainment media that followed roll music.
+This meant that any player piano could now play any make of roll.
+This consensus was crucial for avoiding a costly format war, which plagued almost every other form of entertainment medium that followed roll music.

-While the player piano matured in America, an inventor in Germany, Edwin Welte, was working on a player which would reproduce all the aspects of the performance automatically, so that his machine would play back a recorded performance exactly as if the original pianist were sitting at the piano keyboard.
+While the player piano matured in America, an inventor in Germany, Edwin Welte, was working on a player which would reproduce all aspects of a performance automatically, so that the machine would play back a recorded performance exactly as if the original pianist were sitting at the piano keyboard.
 Known as a Reproducing Piano, this device, the Welte-Mignon, was launched in 1904.
-It created new marketing opportunities, as manufacturers could now get the foremost pianists and composers of the day to record their performances on a piano roll, allowing owners of player pianos to experience such a performance in their own homes on their own instruments, exactly as the original pianist had played it.
+It created new marketing opportunities, as manufacturers could now get the foremost pianists and composers of the day to record their performances on a piano roll.
+This allowed owners of player pianos to experience a professional performance in their own homes on their own instruments, exactly as the original pianist had played it.

-Aeolian introduced Metrostyle in 1901 and the Themodist in 1904, the latter being an invention "bringing out the melody clearly above the accompaniment."
-With sales growing rapidly, and the instruments themselves relatively mature, this decade saw a wider variety of rolls become available.
+Aeolian introduced Metrostyle in 1901 and the Themodist in 1904, the Themodist being an invention which was said to bring out the melody clearly above the accompaniment.
+Sales grew rapidly, and with the instruments now relatively mature, in this decade a wider variety of rolls became available.
 Two major advances were the introduction of the hand-played roll, both classical and popular, and the word roll.